Mount Barr Plutonic Complex

 Three granitoid intrusions of Miocene age comprise the MBPC.
-The largest consists of rocks ranging from quartz diorite to quartz monzonite and makes up 80% of the complex.
+The largest intrusion consists of rocks ranging from quartz diorite to quartz monzonite and makes up 80% of the complex.
 Two younger stocks are situated within the main intrusion and consist of quartz monzonite.
 K–Ar dating of the MBPC has given ages ranging from 21 to 16 million years old.